upowerrobotics/ros2_fabric/fabric_nodes/docs/README.md

   - Reads from [log folder](~/.ros/log).
   - Extracts: latency, frequency, and bandwidth for each topic.
+  - Save the analyized csv file to where the user runs `get_log.py`.

 # **User Configuration YAML for Evaluation**